 - International applicants are subject to additional requirements and application deadlines.
 See Procedures for International Students.

 - Official transcripts from all institutions attended are required and should be sent directly to the UWG Graduate Admissions Office.

 Program Specific Admittance Guidelines

-- GPA of 2.7 on most recent degree
+- GPA of 2.7 or higher in most recent degree

 Specific Graduate Admissions Deadlines are available via the Graduate School

 * Application, app fee, and document deadline

 See The Scoop for more specific deadlines.

 Admission Process Checklist

 The Graduate Studies Application Process checklist is available here